rcamach7/instant-messenger/readme.md

 - fix socket bug that makes too many connections upon real-time chat.
 - Add time stamps to messages to indicate when they were sent
-- Fix routing issue on GH pages where browser requests files from host instead from our react app.